warestack/watchflow/README.md

 Replace static protection rules with agentic guardrails.
 Watchflow ensures consistent quality standards with smarter, context-aware protection for every repo.

+> **Experience the power of agentic governance** - then scale to enterprise with [Warestack](https://www.warestack.com/)

 ## Overview

+Watchflow is the open-source rule engine that powers [Warestack's](https://www.warestack.com/) enterprise-grade agentic guardrails.
+Start with Watchflow to understand the technology, then upgrade to Warestack for production-scale deployment with advanced features.

 Watchflow is a governance tool that uses AI agents to automate policy enforcement across your GitHub repositories.
 By combining rule-based logic with AI-powered intelligence, Watchflow provides context-aware governance that adapts to your